StreamingManager (Streaming Cache)

 Memory Efficiency

-On cache hit (GET): Only ~64KB is held in memory at a time (the streaming buffer), regardless of response size:
+On cache hit (GET): only ~64KB is held in memory at a time (the streaming buffer), regardless of response size:

 Response SizePeak Memory (Buffered)Peak Memory (Streaming GET)